 CHM is the commonest type of gestational trophoblastic disease.

-Complete moles are characterised by the absence of a fetus o...
+Complete moles are characterized by the absence of a fetus o...

-Complete hydatidiform mole with coexistant fetus (CHMCF) is an extremely rare entity where as the name suggests there is a twin pregnancy with a complete hydatidiform mole and a normal fetus.
+Complete hydatidiform mole with coexistent fetus (CHMCF) is an extremely rare entity whereas the name suggests there is a twin pregnancy with a complete hydatidiform mole and a normal fetus.